Kshitij1001/Lumen-training-spring-project/README.md

-Package client_app, donor-service and camp-service with maven with package command.
+The *.jar files are in the target folder of the three modules.

-Run donor-service's .jar file first with "java -jar" command then run other .jar files since donor-service is maintaining the eureka registry
+Run donor-service's .jar file first with "java -jar" command then run other two *.jar files since donor-service is maintaining the eureka registry

 The client UI will be available at http://localhost:8080 To check registered services on eureka server, open http://localhost:8761